-We are very proud of our trackrecord.
-As of 2020, the ASCF has provided a total of \$9.5 million in grant funding to 604 salmon conservation and research projects with a total value of over \$48.7 million.
-During this period, we have received 928 funding proposals.
-Significantly, our contributions have helped leverage considerable support in all 5 provinces of at least 4:1.
-Community groups, First Nations and all those working to conserve salmon have opened or improved millions of square meters of habitat, invested thousands of volunteer hours and sustained nearly 2,400 jobs across the five provinces.
+As of 2017, the ASCF has provided a total of \$5.8 million in grant funding to 409 salmon conservation and research projects with a total value of over \$30 million.
+Significantly, our contributions have helped leverage considerable support in all 5 provinces of at least 5:1.
+Community groups, First Nations and all those working to conserve salmon have opened or improved millions of square meters of habitat, invested thousands of volunteer hours and sustained over 1500 jobs across the five provinces.